 At The Weave Rug Company we specialise in providing only the very best examples of authentic handmade carpets and rugs that’s available.
 All goods in our shop have been selected at source from many thousands of other available goods by the owner for individual artistic merit and quality.
-Absolutely non of the goods that we sell have been produced under forced labour situations or in work camp style factories pertaining to sell “authentic oriental rugs”.
+Absolutely none of the goods that we sell have been produced under forced labour situations or in work camp style factories pertaining to sell “authentic oriental rugs”.

 The business of selling authentic Persian and Oriental rugs was founded out of the love and passion for Persian Tribal carpets by the business owner whilst backpacking his way around the nomadic tribal regions of Southern Iran in 1993.
 An instant love and appreciation to the wonderful stories these carpets told led to the purchase and eventually further down stream the wholesale import and sale of Persian tribal carpets to the UK marketplace.

 Today The Weave Rug Company operates from its Bollington, Cheshire showroom situated on the ground floor of the historic Clearance Mill – selling a wide variety of lovely carpets and rugs from inexpensive door mats to some of the largest and finest quality Persian Carpets be found anywhere in the UK.

-Several times a year the business owners travel the major rugs producing regions of the world looking out for the very best examples of rugs currently available.
+Several times a year the business owners travel the major rug-producing regions of the world looking out for the very best examples of rugs currently available.
 We take pride and pleasure in bringing these lovely goods to the UK to share with our customers.